An article for the Cathedral Times

 Regarding pandemic protocols, many of us have agreed and disagreed, just like scientists.
 Some issues are gray.
 Of course, some are not.
 I hope, for instance, and continue to hope, that people everywhere follow the scientifically established benefits of being vaccinated.
 Vaccinations have saved lives from polio, malaria, typhoid fever, covid-19, and so many other diseases.
 I submit to vaccinations willingly and eagerly.

 But I do not as eagerly say, “I’m going to follow the science,” trying to justify so many things, such as why I wear a mask in some places but not in other places.
-Most of what we do, responsibly, is about observing data, about loving relationships, about weighing risk and benefit, and about appreciating that every good thing – every good thing—carries some risk.
+Most of what we do, responsibly, is about observing data, about loving relationships, about weighing risk and reward, and about appreciating that every good thing – every good thing—carries some risk.
 Times and context change; and our scientific observations and conclusions change, too.

 The statement, “I’m going to follow the science,” reminds me very much of the statement I have heard even more often in my life, “I’m going to follow the bible.”
 “Sure,” I say, “and which part of the bible do you specifically intend to follow?”
 I try to follow the bible, too, but not every individual part of it.
 Some parts of the bible are far more important than other parts.
 I simply do not agree with some of the parts that the fundamentalists emphasize.
 (Science, too, has its fundamentalists!)